Electrical resistance survey

-Electrical resistance surveys (also called earth resistance or resistivity survey) are one of a number of methods used in archaeological geophysics, as well as in engineering geological investigations.
+Electrical resistance surveys (also called earth resistance or resistivity survey) are one of a number of methods used in archaeological geophysics, as well as in engineering geology investigations.
 In this type of survey electrical resistance meters are used to detect and map subsurface archaeological features and patterning.

 Overview

 Electrical resistance meters can be thought of as similar to the Ohmmeters used to test electrical circuits.
 Archaeological features can be mapped when they are of higher or lower resistivity than their surroundings.
 A stone foundation might impede the flow of electricity, while the organic deposits within a midden might conduct electricity more easily than surrounding soils.
 Although generally used in archaeology for planview mapping, resistance methods also have a limited ability to discriminate depth and create vertical profiles (see Electrical resistivity tomography).
 Further applications include the measurement of the electrical resistivity of concrete to determinate the corrosion potential in concrete structures.
 Electrical resistance surveying is one of the most popular geophysical methods thanks to the fact it is a nondestructive and economically favorable investigation.